JonnoB/scrambledtext_analysis/README.md

 # Data

-The key datasets necessary for running this repo are available from the data repository xxxx xxx.
+The key datasets necessary for running this repo are available from the UCL data repository [Scrambled text Datasets from the paper](https://doi.org/10.5522/04/27108334.v1).
 This data should be placed inside this repo's `data` folder.

 # License